tillitis/tillitis-key1/README.md

 Applications and host programs that communicate with the apps are kept in this repository: https://github.com/tillitis/tillitis-key1-apps

 ## About this repository

-This repository contains hardware, software and utilities written as part of the Tillitis Key 1 project.
+This repository contains hardware, software and utilities written as part of the TKey.
 It is structured as monolithic repository, or "monorepo", where all components live in one repository.

 ## Licensing